This article is part of the series

 That relationship ended 5 years ago.

-It was quite surprising to see how, even seven years later, everywhere I walk and everything I feel memories flooding back.
+It was quite surprising to see how, even seven years later after those trips, everywhere I walk and everything I see - I feel memories flooding back.

 I am experiencing both the experiential memories of what we did together, and the emotional memories of how I felt at that point in our relationship.
 And they are surprisingly intense- like looking at an old photo book, seeing snapshots of memories and feelings, frozen in time.